- Published Date: 27 May 2020

 But to understand why so many people need braces, we must understand what causes crooked teeth and how to correct them.
 There is not one single or simple answer, but we’ll aim to give you all the information you need about crooked teeth, realignment, and clear braces.

-There is no one single reason that causes crooked teeth.
+There is no single reason that causes crooked teeth.
 It can happen for a variety of reasons.
 Because of this, it can be difficult to determine whether you might experience crooked teeth during your life.

-Sometimes, crooked teeth are inherited from the parents, passed down from them to you.
-People born with overbites, underbites or crossbites, where the teeth are out of position, are at risk of experiencing crooked teeth.
+Sometimes, crooked teeth are inherited from the parents and passed down from them to you.
+People born with overbites, underbites, or crossbites, where the teeth are out of position, are at risk of experiencing crooked teeth.

 Orofacial Myofunctional Disorders

-Mouth breathing is considered a bad habit that people will develop and continue to do as they age.
+Mouth breathing is a bad habit people will develop and continue to do as they age.
 On the surface, it may not seem like it can do too much damage, especially when you try to relate it to crooked teeth.
 However, the unnatural placement of the jaw will affect teeth development as it doesn’t encourage the surrounding muscles to strengthen.